apetros/mscet/content/en/_index.md

       text: |
         <br>

-        This is the official website of the joint MSc in Electronics and Technology between the [Cyprus University of Technology](https://cut.ac.cy) in Cyprus and the [Hangzhou Dianzi University](https://www.hdu.edu.cn) in China.
+        This is the official website of the joint MSc in Electronics Science and Technology between the [Cyprus University of Technology](https://cut.ac.cy) in Cyprus and the [Hangzhou Dianzi University](https://www.hdu.edu.cn) in China.

   - block: collection
     content: